Diverse metropolis: Ways to contribute

 - A combination of the options listed above.

-Family component
+Family housing component

 Online service